LearnLanguageswith Us!Start Learning!

 Ask a doctor the one thing that would make most patients healthier and you might hear, “if my patients would simply do what I ask them to do.”
 For many ailments, the cure is a simple behavior change: stop smoking, exercise.
 But behavior is astonishingly stubborn.

-Language learning is as actually quite straightforward: Learn words and phrases—regularly use the language with awareness, both with an instructor and on your own—repeat indefinitely.
-As you get stronger, what seemed hard becomes satisfyingly effortless, and new questions and opportunities come into view.
+Language learning, on the other hand, is as actually quite straightforward: Learn words and phrases—regularly use the language with awareness, both with an instructor and on your own—repeat indefinitely.
+As your skills develop, what seemed hard becomes satisfyingly effortless, and new questions and opportunities come into view.
 Again, though, developing any new behavior is not so simple.

 In Part 3, we discussed what Declaratively Accelerated Blended Learning (DABL) brings to language learning.
 Arguably even more exciting is what it takes away: the confusion and frustration.
 DABL radically clarifies and simplifies.
 As one DABL instructor put it, “Just do the DABL work on computer, and then come to class sober, and it all works.”